Anti-racism is a priority for the U of M Libraries

 Reading for Racial Justice from University of Minnesota Press

-"The University of Minnesota Press is committed to challenging white supremacy, police violence, and unequal access to criminal justice, education, and resources in Minnesota, the United States, and throughout the world.
-To promote understanding and action for change, this collection of antiracist books is available to all to read online for free through August 31, 2020."
+"The University of Minnesota Press is committed to challenging white supremacy, police violence, and unequal access to criminal justice, education, and resources in Minnesota, the United States, and throughout the world."
+To promote understanding and action for change, here is a selection of over 100 books on racial justics.

 Selection of recommended readings